bobleesj/github-pages-with-docker/_posts/2024-02-26-intro-to-python-package-manager.md

 ### Test alice-software.py

-But now, imagine you have a `[alice-software.py](<http://alice-software.py>)` we have encountered previously.
+But now, imagine you have `alice-software.py` we have encountered previously.
 Alice is your collaborator and has a specific requirement for her code.
 This would not work with the current `bob` environment since our numpy version is different in that `bob` environment.

 ```bash
 python alice-software.py